4 tips on how to survive and coparent during the holidays

 Photo of child in middle of feuding parents.
 Are you struggling to coparent through the holidays?
 Sparrow Counseing in Birmingham, AL has 4 tips to help you navigate a better coparenting relationship during the holidays.

 Coparenting through the holidays can be difficult.
 Emotions are high as well as expectations.
 We all have the picture in our head of the perfect family holiday and usually our family is just not measuring up to our picture.
 High expectations often lead to resentment.
-Many children of divorce have come to hate the holidays or their birthday, because it is just a day their parents use to fight over them.
+Many children of divorce have come to hate the holidays or their birthdays because it is just a day their parents use to fight over them.

 Here are 4 tips on how to help coparent through the holidays, so your kids learn to love them instead of dread them.